-Location Notes Newbury On the right-hand side of the canal at Northcroft Leisure Centre Marlow On the left-hand side of the river 500m below Longridge Ham On the right-hand side of the river at Thames Young Mariners Barn Elms Boathouse On the right-hand side ~20m above Barn Elms Boathouse slipway
+Location Notes Newbury On the right-hand side of the canal at Northcroft Leisure Centre Marlow On the left-hand side of the river 500m below Longridge Ham On the right-hand side of the river at Thames Young Mariners Westminster On the right-hand side on the downstream face of Westminster Bridge

 - 8.18.
-Crews must continue to paddle until they hear the finish signal; an air-horn, bell or whistle - 8.19.
-Note that on the final day; At Barn Elms Boathouse slipway, crews must continue to paddle until they hear a finish signal: an air horn, bell or whistle and then exit as directed at the slipway,-following instructions of Race Officials. - 8.20.
+Crews should not stop paddling until they hear the finish signal; an air-horn, bell or whistle - 8.19.
+Note that on the final day, at Westminster, crews must paddle until they have passed under Westminster

+- Bridge to the Finish line they will hear a finish signal: an air horn, bell or whistle- and continue to County Hall Steps, where they must then follow instructions of Race Officials - 8.20.
 Paddlers may leave the course or camp on site between each day's racing.
 Those using the sites will rise in time to pack up, clean their quarters and put refuse in the bin.